 5. Summary: The legislation, need and great opportunity are in place.
 The rail infrastructure is present too, but much of the rural land is under-utilised.
 This genuinely transformational project would be of national significance.
 It offers these outcomes:

 Productive land use, with community-scale horticulture and forestry, the backbone of the regional economy.

 A balanced, viable population.

-Diverse, stable and durable local economies.
+Diverse, stable and resilient local economies.

 Affordable land, housing and workplaces.